-- Place 1/4 cup frosting in each of two small bowls.
+- Place 1/4 cup frosting in each of the two bowls.
 Tint one red and the other yellow.
-Spread yellow frosting on the bottoms of 20 vanilla wafers; top with a peppermint patty.
+Frost the bottoms of 20 vanilla wafers yellow; top with a peppermint patty.
 Spread with red frosting.
 Brush tops of the remaining vanilla wafers with corn syrup; sprinkle with sesame seeds.
 Place over red frosting.
 Yield: 20 cookies.

 "Interesting and tasty."